 - Excellent fellowship or job placement upon graduation within and outside of Kaiser Permanente

 Kaiser Permanente sponsors a three-year categorical residency, a preliminary medicine internship, a dual MPH/IM track, and a new combined Research/IM program.
-The number of candidates will far exceed the 10 categorical interns and 8 preliminary positions (plus 3 Kaiser Permanente radiology prelim interns); therefore, interviews are by invitation only.
-Each year, we receive over 1100 categorical and over 800 preliminary medicine ERAS applications.
+As the number of candidates will far exceed the 10 categorical interns and 8 preliminary positions (plus 3 Kaiser Permanente radiology prelim interns), interviews are by invitation only.
+We receive over 1100 categorical and over 800 preliminary medicine ERAS applications each year.

-Many medical groups and universities value our academic training.
 Historically, 50 percent of our graduates have entered competitive subspecialty fellowships, 25 percent into primary care, and 25 percent become hospitalists.
 Our residents have consistently matched into their first choice for fellowship training.
-Senior residents are very marketable and highly recruited upon graduation by universities, private practices, and Kaiser Permanente.
+Senior residents seeking primary care or hospitalist positions are highly recruited upon graduation by universities, private practices, and Kaiser Permanente.

 The Kaiser Permanente School of Medicine will welcome its first class of medical students in 2019.
 The site for the new medical school will be in Pasadena.
 Our medical center will serve as the principal teaching hospital.